South Korea to boost dollar supply to ease economic pressures

 Several health ministry officials, including vice minister Kim Gang-lip who hosted daily briefings on the outbreak, were put in precautionary self-quarantine on Wednesday as a hospital chief was confirmed to have contracted the virus after having a meeting with them.

-Authorities have launched extensive checks on tens of thousands of “high-risk” facilities, including nursing homes, hospitals, call centers, computer cafes and karaoke bars in a bid to control the epidemic.
+Authorities have launched extensive checks on tens of thousands of high-risk facilities, including nursing homes, hospitals, call centers, computer cafes and karaoke bars in a bid to control the epidemic.

-South Korea will also impose tighter border checks for all arrivals from overseas starting Thursday, following recent spikes in infected travelers.
+South Korea will also impose tighter border checks for all arrivals from overseas starting Thursday, following recent rises in infected travelers.

 The U.S. Embassy in South Korea said on Wednesday it will suspend routine visa services due to virus precautions, in line with a heightened travel advisory from Washington.